-The data and figures in this subsection reflect arts instruction provided to students in prekindergarten and kindergarten.
+The data and figures in this subsection reflect arts instruction provided to students in pre-kindergarten and kindergarten.
 Figure 17 displays the percent of responding schools that served pre-kindergarten and reported providing dance, music, theater, and/or visual arts through school-based staff from 2012-13 through 2016-17.
 Figure 18 displays the percent of responding schools that serve kindergarten by arts disciplines through any instructional provider (i.e., classroom teacher, school-based arts teachers, and/or cultural arts organizations) in the 2014-15, 2015-16, and 2016-17 school years.

-Arts Instruction Provided to Grades 1-5 by Any Instructional Provider
+Arts Instruction Provided to Grades 1-5 by Any Instructional Provider arts organizations in 2016-17 school year.

-Tables 10 and 11 and Figures 19 through 24 present data on arts instruction in dance, music, theater, and visual arts provided by any instructional provider, including school-based arts teachers, classroom teachers, and/or cultural arts organizations in 2016-17 school year.
 These data are presented separately for elementary schools and multi-grade schools serving grades 1-5.
 Table 10 shows the number of arts disciplines provided to any grade 1-5.
 The percent of responding schools by type of arts disciplines provided to any grade 1-5 is displayed in Figure 19 for elementary schools and Figure 20 for multi-grade schools serving grades 1-5.
 Table 11 presents the percent of responding schools that offer all four arts disciplines provided by a school-based arts teacher and/or classroom teacher to all grades 1-5 served.